Iulia Motoc: European Court of Human Rights

 Motoc started her term as a judge of the European Court of Human Rights on 18 December 2013.
 In 2022, her dissenting opinion for the case of N. v.
 Romania was voted as the best separate opinion of the year 2021 by Strasbourg Observers.
 According to Strasbourg Observers:

-She was cited in a report for possible conflict of interest as she seated in three cases in which the International Commission of Jurists(ICJ) intervened as third party.
-Iulia Motoc was indeed a member of the ICJ board from 2008 to 2013.
+Along with other judges, she was cited in an independent NGO report for possible conflict of interest as she seated in three cases in which the International Commission of Jurists (ICJ) intervened as third party.

+International Criminal Court

+Shortly before the International Criminal Court (ICC) decided on a prosecution request for an arrest warrant for Israeli prime minister Benjamin Netanyahu in October 2024, Motoc asked to leave on health grounds the three-judge panel she was presiding, and was immediately replaced by Slovenian judge Beti Hohler.

+Judge Motoc is the presiding judge for the Pre-Trial Chamber in the case concerning Rodrigo Duterte.